ykk648/AI_power/README.md

 ## convenience API for your AI power

-all prtrain models can be accessed by BaiDuPan:
+All prtrain models can be accessed by BaiDuPan:

 [link](https://pan.baidu.com/s/18MegZnMQn1oQR1jJPpWJxQ) pwd: ibgg